ethereum/go-ethereum/docs/_getting-started/index.md

 ```

 **step 1:**

-Run the command below to transfer 0.01 ether to the other account you created
+Run the command below to transfer 0.01 ether to the other account you created.

 ```javascript
 eth.sendTransaction({